This is a random collection of frequently and not-so-frequently asked questions.

-In May, MOON SHADOW - my new novel for tweens - will finally be out in stores.
-I've been working on this book for more than eight years, and I'm so excited for people to finally get to read it!
+In May, MOON SHADOW - my new middle-grade novel - finally landed in stores.
+I worked on this book for more than eight years, and I'm so excited people finally get to read it!
 Now in shiny, easy-to-read-by-the-pool paper!

-Also coming this year: the seventh and eighth books in a chapter book series for younger readers, called PUPPY PIRATES.
+In December, the eighth book in the PUPPY PIRATES chapter book series will sail into stores.
 I write this series under a different name, since these stories are very different from my teen and tween novels - more information can be found at erinsoderberg.com.

 What are you writing now?